ukparliament/procedure-parsing/public/comments/route_hash.rb.md

           'NULL', # We pass in the current attribute to capture if the route is currently active.
 This is 'NULL' until the route is parsed.
           'UNPARSED', # We pass in the status attribute of the route.
 This is 'UNPARSED' until the route is parsed. false, # We pass in the parsed attribute of the route.
 This is false until the route is successfully parsed.
 A route may have many parse passes before being successfully parsed.
+          0, # We pass in the actualised has happened count of the route.
+This is 0 until we parse a route whose source is a business step, at which point we set it to the count of actualisations of that step having business items with dates in the past or of today.
+This count may be processed by arithmetic steps being the target steps of subsequent routes.
           0, # We pass in the parse pass count attribute of this route.
 This is 0 until parsed.
         )
       end